-Don't forget to put a slash / at the start of the base file name.

-Note, that in the second variation, it is safe to use \$x path substitutions on all platforms.
+It has to be double quotes, not single quotes, and hence the overall quoting around the whole arglist would use single quotes.
+Don't forget to put a slash (/) at the start of the base file name.
+In the second variation, it is safe to use \$x path substitutions on all platforms.
 If you pass \$x in the first variation it will be incorrectly interpreted as an environment variable by Linux systems.
 Do check your return codes.